 Waikato Medical School FAQs

-The University, in partnership with the Waikato District Health Board, has submitted a business case to the New Zealand Government proposing the establishment of a new Community-Engaged Graduate Entry Medical School at the University of Waikato, the third medical school in New Zealand.
+The University of Waikato, working with the Waikato District Health Board, has put a business case to the Government for the new Waikato Medical School, the third in New Zealand.

 Why do we need a third medical school?

 There is a shortage of doctors in particular specialities and regions, so we need to recruit a different sort of student, and train a different sort of doctor.
 New Zealand is relying heavily on doctors trained in other countries, with approximately 1100 recruited every year, most of whom stay for only a short time.
 The number of GPs is dwindling, and the rate of vacancies in rural general practice is high.

 The Waikato region is booming, putting pressure on services that are already struggling to provide health care to a large geographical area with a high proportion of communities with high health needs.

 The greatest shortages of doctors are in provincial and rural areas.
 The Midland region has 13% fewer doctors than the rest of the country.

 The University of Waikato has the expertise and commitment to help fill the gaps.
 Based in Hamilton, there will also be clinical education and training centres throughout the central North Island.
 The aims is to have half the graduates specialize as GPs, outside the main centres, and all graduates will train and work in local communities before going on to serve in them.

 The curriculum will meet the Australian Medical Council (AMC) standards for accreditation.
 The programme will build on on proven models and international best practice, customised to address New Zealand communities and New Zealand health issues, including Māori health.